 At Cloud Direct, we believe this is a question that businesses should not even think about having to answer.
-And it’s why, as you’ll find if you read on, we’ve just launched a new solution that makes DR testing much easier to do than it has been in the past.
+And it’s why, as you’ll find if you read on, we’ve just launched a new solution that makes Disaster Recovery testing much easier to do than it has been in the past.

 Too many companies are still taking the risk

 Currently, many organisations don’t carry out tests because they think it’s going to be too risky and too much hassle.
 That’s because traditional DR is usually based on having a second set of servers somewhere (e.g. at another office), and proper tests need to involve shutting down the primary servers to see what happens.
 Many organisations have deemed this operation to be such a risky and potentially costly task that they never carry out the test at all.
 As a result, they often discover that when a real disaster happens their recovery is too slow, that their recovered data can’t be read, or that infrastructure changes post-recovery render new devices or applications unworkable.

 Disaster Recovery as a Service (DRaaS) is a relatively new business model for DR that is powered by the capacity, flexibility, security and performance of a new generation of public cloud services.
 One of its key benefits, amongst many others, is that you don’t have to pay continuously for either the upkeep of your own secondary facility or hardware reserved at your cloud provider.
 You simply pay for the capacity to failover services whenever the need arises.
 So when you do need to carry out a test, you simply boot up the required servers in an isolated environment and test them without affecting your primary servers at all.
 There’s no risk to your business continuity, and systems carry on as normal.